migueraoui/Books_App/README.md

 ## Book Finder Flutter App 📚
 Welcome!
-This project is our first assignment for dzmentorship by [Mahdi-Boullouf](https://github.com/Mahdi-Boullouf), designed to showcase our understanding and implementation of search and sort algorithms. 🚀
+This project is the first assignment in the 2 months mentorship by [Mahdi-Boullouf](https://github.com/Mahdi-Boullouf), designed to showcase our understanding and implementation of search and sort algorithms. 🚀

 ## Authors
 - [@migueraoui](https://github.com/migueraoui)